-There are six standard rooms in the D wing and four Wenger modules for general practice and/or lessons, and there are two rooms for piano and composition majors (D200 and D208).
+There are six standard rooms in the D wing and four Wenger modules for general practice and/or lessons, and there is one room for piano majors (D200).
 There are two rooms dedicated to percussion practice and/or lessons on the first floor of the D Wing.
-There are also two practice modules located in the H Wing (beyond Will Theatre) in the Fine Arts Center for general practice and/or lessons.
+There is also two practice modules located in the H Wing (beyond Will Theatre) in the Fine Arts Center for drum set practice and/or lessons.
+All students studying percussion will receive an access code for the two percussion practice rooms and the percussion closet.
+These codes will be changed periodically for security reasons.

-These rooms are available only to music majors or minors, students officially enrolled in music ensembles and/or applied music lessons or classes at URI, and departmental faculty.
+These rooms are available only to music majors or minors, students officially enrolled in music ensembles and/or applied music lessons or music classes at URI, and departmental faculty.
 Students who wish to obtain practice room privileges must see the Music Department secretary during the first week of classes, pay a non-refundable \$5 fee, and check out a practice room key.
-The key must be returned by the last day of final examinations of the fall semester.
-If the student is continuing study through the spring semester, he or she must return the key by the last day of final examinations of the spring semester.
-The same procedure applies to students registered for summer applied music lessons, and the key must be returned by the last day of the summer session.
+Key(s) should be returned by the last day of final exams of your last semester for the academic year.